Jacob-Losco/cpp_assembler/README.md

         -- includes TODOs because this is only a partial submission of the final project opcodes_only.exe - the executable for ^.
-    DevTest.txt - a sample input file that devs used for testing DevTest_output.txt - the resulted output from the running the program with the file 'DevTest.txt'
+    DevTest.txt - a sample input file that devs used for testing